-If you’re hiring a tax preparer, make sure to read unbiased reviews from past customers to make sure that their practice is on the up-and-up.
+If you’re hiring a tax preparer, read unbiased reviews from past customers to make sure that their practice is on the up-and-up.

 5. Inflated refund claims

 Some preparers promise to provide inflated tax refunds.
-They may ask you to sign blank returns, guaranteeing you a big refund before even looking at your records.
+For example, they may ask you to sign blank returns, guaranteeing a big refund before even looking at your records.
 If you hear this kind of language from a tax preparer, back off.
 Also, if a preparer’s fee is based on a percentage of your tax refund, that’s another red flag.

 Fraudsters use flyers, fake storefronts, and word-of-mouth through community groups to connect with their victims.
 While an inflated refund can seem attractive, it’s better to find a legitimate preparer who you can trust.